ryleymao/P3-Memory-Allocator/README.md

 Summary
 This project provides practical experience in building a memory allocator from scratch, similar to malloc and free, focusing on correctness, efficiency, and memory reuse.
 It emphasizes understanding of how memory is managed at a low level and helps reinforce important systems programming concepts.

-Let me know if you'd like it formatted for GitHub preview or want to include usage examples!